RubbyDaph/Tetris-Clone-Using-OpenGL/Dependencies/Dependencies_readme.md

 # Dependencies In Order To Run EXE

-These files and folders are needed to run the app.
+The "Dependencies" folder is meant to contain all the files in one place that are needed to run the app.